"The

 "Figuring it out" isnt important.

-Can we always understand why things havent gone the way we wanted?
+Can we always understand why things dont go the way wed like?

 One year our home-town beauty-contest queen went on to win the state title, and with it